marcus-reyes/mss_miniproject_v3/README.md

 The source code does not have a requirments.txt.
 As such we manually installed the requirements when indicated as missing by the command line.

 ### 2a.
 Data Preperation
-Download the dataset from [URMP homepage](http://www2.ece.rochester.edu/projects/air/projects/URMP.html).After this, you will have to edit the folder "15_Surprise_tpt_tpt_tbn".
-Some files in the dataset are mistakenly labelled as tpt when they should be tbn.
+Download the dataset from [URMP homepage](http://www2.ece.rochester.edu/projects/air/projects/URMP.html).
+After this, you will have to edit the folder "15_Surprise_tpt_tpt_tbn".
+Some files in this folder are mistakenly labelled as tpt when they should be tbn.
 Then in urmp_generate_dataset.py lines 44 and 46 the "resolution" should be changed to "ref".
 Finally run generate_features.py and generate_dataset.py.
 Adjust the arguments as needed.